ashleygwilliams/npm-git-benchmark/ANALYSIS.md

-# npm-git-benchmark
-> Bash script for comparing performance of the npm CLI on registry and git deps
+# Registry or repository - the right tool for the job

 npm is a package manager for many (mostly web dev-y, javascript-y) things, which is to say, that npm is a collection of humans and software that make the publishing and